jomasego/specialist-work-recommendations/data/knowledge_base/05_dispute_resolution.md

 ## Before Raising a Dispute

-**Communication is key!** We strongly encourage both parties to try and resolve the issue directly through Shakers messaging first.
+**Communication is key!** We strongly encourage both parties to try and resolve the issue directly through Makers messaging first.

 1.  **Clearly state your concerns** to the other party.
 2.  **Provide specific examples** or evidence.